codabase/code-sample/README.md

 * Post Condition: The message on the server is the same as the message provided by user.
 * Returned Values
 * Http Status OK        Message is updated.
-* Http Status NOT_FOUND Message exist on server.
+* Http Status NOT_FOUND id not found.
 ###### Update Message
 * URL **`motd`**
 * HTTP Method **_`PUT`_**